autocar-logo

 Ratan Tata invests in Ola Electric Mobility

-Ratan Tata, the chairman emeritus of Tata Sons, has invested in Ola Electric Mobility as part of the company’s Series A round of funding
+The investment was made by the chairman emeritus of Tata Sons as part of Ola Electric Mobility’s Series A round of funding.

 1 min read7 May '19